-Stay safe and wow your clients with horse photography skills.
+Stay safe and wow your clients with high quality pictures of horses

-Horse photography is a very broad term describing any photography involving horses.
+Horse or Equine photography is a very broad term describing any photography involving a horse.
 It can include but is not limited to specialties like:

-- Portraits of human clients with their horses when the human/horse bond is part of the story.
-This could include family photos, senior photos or personal branding photos.
+- A photo of human clients with their horses when the human/horse bond is part of the story.
+This could include family images, senior images or personal branding images.

-- Equine portraits where the horse itself is the subject.
-Clients might want portraits of their horses for sentimental reasons or because horses are part of their business.
+- A horse photo is where the horse itself is the subject.
+Clients might want images of their horse for sentimental reasons or because they are part of their business.

-- Volume portraits featuring horseback riding groups such as a rodeo team, show team or drill team.
+- Volume images featuring horseback riding groups such as a rodeo team, show team or drill team.

 - Product photography featuring horse-related products.